Set author name and comment colour in Keynote on Mac

 You can change the name that appears in the comments you make in Keynote.
 The new name appears the next time you comment in a presentation, as well as comments you made previously.

-Select Keynote > Preferences (from the Keynote menu at the top of your screen).
+Choose Keynote > Settings (from the Keynote menu at the top of your screen).

-Click General at the top of the preferences window.
+Click General at the top of the settings window.

-Enter a name in the Author field, then close the preferences window.
+Enter a name in the Author field, then close the settings window.

 The name doesn’t apply to presentations that are shared with others.
 For shared presentations, the name that appears in comments and in the participant list is the name you use with your Apple ID.
 To change the name (without changing your Apple ID), visit the Apple ID account page.
 After you sign in, click Edit to the right of your account information, then make your changes and click Done.